roeap/flight-fusion/docs/index.md

     ...
 ```

-An asset is uniquely identified by the ´namespace`and`name`parameters.
-These are somewhat synonymous to`AssetKey`'s the core abstraction how we reference assets
+An asset is uniquely identified by the `namespace` and `name` parameters.
+These are somewhat
+synonymous to `AssetKey`'s the core abstraction how we reference assets
 throughout the platform.
 An equivalent asset key definition would look like

 ```py